Bikeman868/react-svg-pie/README.md

 # react-svg-pie
 A React.js component for drawing pie segments with wrapped text using SVG.

-You can draw individual pie segments with the `TextWedge` component, or create a set of `TextWedge` instances from data using the `Pie` component.
+You can draw individual pie segments with the `TextWedge` component, or manage a collection of `TextWedge` instances from data using the `Pie` component.

 The components use the Material UI mechanism for defining a default style and allowing applications to override any aspect of the CSS without having to define the entire style.

-Here are some examples of what the components can look like.
 I build these to be very flexible but have sensible defaults.
 This means that it's very easy to get started, and you can change anything that you need to later.

+(This page)[EXAMPLES.md] contains some examples of what the components can look like.

 # The `Pie` component